DecipherOne/containmentUnit/README.md

 	https://github.com/casperjs/casperjs/releases
 	It may be possible to use other versions, but not tested.
             Make sure to set your path so casperjs will resolve to this version.

+            If you install to a different location other than C:\casperjs\bin ,make note, YOU NEED TO UPDATE THE PATH IN config/thirdPartyPaths.json .
+             This has to be set, otherwise the system may resolve casperjs incorrectly to the version wraith uses.
+If all else fails, check you system PATH variable.

 Install Wraith -
 	https://github.com/BBC-News/wraith